64kramsystem/personal_notes/topics/rust_tooling.md

 # Exits with error if the project is not formatted
 #
 fmt --all -- --check

+# Other Cargo flags
+#
+--build-std         # build the stdlib
 ```

 When a project is run via Cargo, the env variable `CARGO_MANIFEST_DIR` is passed to the binary.